minprog/uva-prog-wis/30 Week 3/10 Problem Set 3/10 Problem Set 3.md

 # Gambler's ruin

-In problem sets 3 and 4 you will simulate two kind of games of flipping coins *Gamblers's ruin* and *Penney Ante*.
+In problem sets 3 and 4 you will simulate two kind of games of flipping coins *Gambler's ruin* and *Penney Ante*.
 These problems will illustrate how you can group commands, possibly found in an interactive session, into functions so that a Python program to simulate the game under consideration is gradually developed.
 You practice the use of loops, conditionals and lists in Python.